krzykos/httplet/README.md

 # httplet

-A simple HTTP server with clear semantics.
+A simple plugin-oriented HTTP server with clean semantics.

 ## Configuration

 Configuration is a sequence of rules.
-If serving rule does not occur within a sequence, it returns 404.
+If serving rule does not occur within a sequence, the server returns 404.
 There should be at most one serving rule in a sequence.
 After a serving rule occurs, the response is already sent.